-I am so grateful for the opportunity to join the Grace Lutheran community as the Spanish teacher.
+I am so grateful for the opportunity to continue serving the Grace Lutheran community as the Spanish teacher.
 I am passionate about working with children and sharing my love for Latino cultures.
 I hope to inspire the children I work with to develop a curiosity about other languages, cultures, and perspectives.

 In 2009, I graduated from the University of Dayton with a double major in international human rights and Spanish and a minor in philosophy.
 I went on to earn my certification in TESOL (Teaching English in a Second Language) and a master's degree in education with a concentration in international teaching.